 In the event of motor failure, remove the motor as described, and take it to the nearest service station.
 An authorized service station is the only place that can provide possible motor warranty.
-Motor service and repair at other places will be at owners expense.
+Motor service and repair at other places will be at the owner's expense.